Daniel224455/edk2-t8010/README.md

 Then, ./build.sh.

-Under the folder `workspace`, you will find a boot.tar file.
-This file can be flashed to your device's BOOT partition.
+Under the folder `workspace`, you will find a UEFI.bin file.
+Add this file to pongo-uefiboot/payloads/UEFI.bin and rebuild uefi shim.

 # Credits